iharshraj1123/share-file/README.md

 - Share.php = index.php, its the front end for the app.

+- Requirements: PHP, MySQL, php.ini setup so server can access C:/ and D:/ drives using "/c:/" and "/d:/".

+- Copy paste the sql in sharefile.sql.

 **When you are on the host PC (the pc on which server is hosted, url contains localhost).**

 - In File sharing mode, Click on browse, copy paste the local address of the folder that contains the files you want to share. eg, "D:/games/".
 Then select all those files.
 Hit upload.